-The Census Bureau evaluates four factors to determine whether the "public interest" condition is met: (i) the "subject of the requested records must concern identifiable operations or activities of the Federal Government,"; (ii) "[t]he disclosable portions of the requested records must be meaningfully informative about Government operations or activities"; (ii) disclosure "must contribute to the understanding of a reasonably broad audience of persons interested in the subject"; and (iv) "[t]he public's understanding of the subject in question prior to the disclosure must be significantly enhanced by the disclosure."
+The DHS evaluates four factors to determine whether the "public interest" condition is met: (i) the "subject of the request must concern identifiable operations or activities of the federal government"; (ii) disclosure must be "meaningfully informative about government operations or activities"; (iii) disclosure "must contribute to the understanding of a reasonably broad audience of persons interested in the subject"; and (iv) "[t]he public's understanding of the subject in question must be enhanced by the disclosure to a significant extent."
 EPIC's request satisfies all four factors.

-First, the requested records clearly "concern identifiable operations or activities of the Federal Government," namely: (1) the Census Bureau's acquisition of citizenship status information and other highly sensitive personal data from USCIS, OIS, and CBP; (2) the transfer of such data by DHS to the Census Bureau; (3) the agreements between the Census Bureau and DHS to transfer such data; and (4) the Census Bureau's assessment of, or failure to assess, the privacy risks posed by the transfer of such data.
+First, the requested records clearly "concern identifiable operations or activities of the Federal Government," namely: (1) the Census Bureau's acquisition of highly sensitive personal data from OIS; (2) OIS's transfer of such data to the Census Bureau; (3) the agreement between OIS and the Census Bureau to transfer such data; and (4) OIS's assessment of, or failure to assess, the privacy risks posed by the transfer of such data.